1883 – 1891

-Pastor Tulasi Rai, from Nepal and working with INF, becomes the Anderson Associate Minister with particular responsibility for ministry among the Nepalese community
+Pastor Tulasi Rai, from Nepal and working with INF, becomes the Honary Associate Minister with particular responsibility for ministry among the Nepali community.

-Rev Judith Wheatley is the minister of Anderson church when she transferred from being the Youth Minister
+Rev Judith Wheatley is inducted as the Minister of Anderson church when she transferred from being the Youth Minister.

 2011 – 2014

 John Collins is called to join Anderson Church as the Youth Worker.

 2014- 2017 Alina Rai joins the ministry team when she becomes the Minister – in – Training, working part time with the church and studying at Regents Park College.